Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 ---

-*This report summarizes my implementation and evaluation of the SASRec model for Kindle book recommendations*
+*This report summarizes our implementation and evaluation of the SASRec model for Kindle book recommendations*